About Chocolate Banquet

-Corinne started Chocolate Banquet to: document the wide variety of chocolates she was finding in several different countries; to solicit suggestions about new chocolates to try; as a place to recognize the creative efforts of entrepreneurs who were making chocolates; and to share other chocolate-related stories.
+Corinne started Chocolate Banquet to: document all the chocolates she was finding wherever she went; solicit ideas about new chocolates to try; recognize the creative efforts of entrepreneurs who were making chocolates; and share chocolate-related stories.

-In 2009, Corinne added the category "Chocolate Art" to this site, and began posting chocolate paintings and other chocolate "creative foolishness."
+In 2009, Corinne added the category "Chocolate Art" to this site, and posted chocolate paintings and other chocolate "creative foolishness."

 In 2011, Corinne first announced publicly the annual Chocolate Banquet Awards (2010) winners, since the most common question she receives is: "What is your favorite chocolate?"